ViyathAraliya/MeetMyDoctor/README.md

         - Unique: Yes
         - Require: Yes
     + clinicSessions
-        - Description: The list of upcoming Clinic Sessions upto one month that wil be held in this Room.
+        - Description: The list of upcoming id references of  Clinic Sessions upto twp month.
         - Type:  ObjectId (MongoDB ObjectId)

 ### Model: Clinic Session
 - Description: Clinic Session for a specif Room.
+An Clini Session Document and there references in Other docuements will be automatically be deleted once the relevant Clici Session ends.
 - Fields:
     + **id**
         - Description: Unique identifier for the Doctors document.
         - Type:  ObjectId (MongoDB ObjectId)
     + doctorId
-        - Description: id of the Doctor document related to the Clinic Session.
+        - Description: iObjecId of the Doctor document related to the Clinic Session.
         - Type: ObjectId(MongoDB ObjectId)
         - Required: Yes
     + startsAt